 Silvio Berlusconi, the former prime minister of Italy was sentenced on 26 October to 4 years in prison for fraud but because of Italy’s laws limiting the length of trials, he is unlikely to serve any time.

-Headlines around the world read “Berlusconi gets four year jail sentence.”
+Headlines around the world read “Berlusconi gets four year jail sentence312.”
 But Berlusconi is unlikely to see the inside of a cell following his conviction for fraud, not because an appeal will overturn the case but because the case will be closed under Italy’s short statute of limitation laws.

 If the courts are serious about their convictions, they need to find a way to make the punishments stick.
 Italy has one of the least effective statutes of limitations in Europe.
 Portuguese prosecutors get three times as long to finish a bribery case (22.5 years) than their Italian colleagues (7.5 years).
-The Council of Europe have long called for reform.
+The Council of Europe have long called for reform316.

 Or, as the Financial Times reports:

 It is not the first time that Mr Berlusconi has received a jail sentence, but on three previous occasions he has always successfully appealed or had convictions timed out, or in other cases driven through a change in the law to defeat prosecutors.”

 Our research suggests not.

 Exceptionally high numbers of cases are being dismissed in Italy: from 2005-2009, 10 to 13 per cent of all criminal court proceedings have been closed because they ran out of time, meaning that one in 10 trials ended with impunity for the alleged offender.
 That is more than 150 000 cases a year.
 In Hungary, the rate was less than one per cent.
 In Finland, it was less than 0.1 per cent.

 Our report noted why this makes it especially hard to tackle corruption: